Utah: Geography and geology

-Utah is known for its natural diversity and is home to features ranging from arid deserts with sand dunes to thriving pine forests in mountain valleys.
+Utah is known for its natural diversity and is home to features ranging from arid deserts with dunes to thriving pine forests in mountain valleys.
 It is a rugged and geographically diverse state at the convergence of three distinct geological regions: the Rocky Mountains, the Great Basin, and the Colorado Plateau.

 Utah covers an area of 84899 sqmi.
-It is one of the Four Corners states and is bordered by Idaho in the north, Wyoming in the north and east, by Colorado in the east, at a single point by New Mexico to the southeast, by Arizona in the south, and by Nevada in the west.
+It is one of the Four Corners states and is bordered by Idaho in the north, Wyoming in the north and east, Colorado in the east, at a single point by New Mexico to the southeast, by Arizona in the south, and by Nevada in the west.
 Only three U.S. states (Utah, Colorado, and Wyoming) have exclusively latitude and longitude lines as boundaries.

 One of Utah's defining characteristics is the variety of its terrain.
 Running down the middle of the state's northern third is the Wasatch Range, which rises to heights of almost 12000 ft above sea level.
 Utah is home to world-renowned ski resorts made popular by light, fluffy snow and winter storms that regularly dump up to three feet of it overnight.
 In the state's northeastern section, running east to west, are the Uinta Mountains, which rise to heights of over 13,000 ft.
 The highest point in the state, Kings Peak, at 13,528 ft, lies within the Uinta Mountains.

 At the western base of the Wasatch Range is the Wasatch Front, a series of valleys and basins that are home to the most populous parts of the state.
 It stretches approximately from Brigham City at the north end to Nephi at the south end.
 Approximately 75 percent of the state's population lives in this corridor, and population growth is rapid.

-Western Utah is mostly arid desert with a basin and range topography.
+Western Utah is a mostly arid desert with a basin and range topography.
 Small mountain ranges and rugged terrain punctuate the landscape.
 The Bonneville Salt Flats are an exception, being comparatively flat as a result of once forming the bed of ancient Lake Bonneville.
 Great Salt Lake, Utah Lake, Sevier Lake, and Rush Lake are all remnants of this ancient freshwater lake, which once covered most of the eastern Great Basin.
 West of the Great Salt Lake, stretching to the Nevada border, lies the arid Great Salt Lake Desert.
 One exception to this aridity is Snake Valley, which is (relatively) lush due to large springs and wetlands fed from groundwater derived from snow melt in the Snake Range, Deep Creek Range, and other tall mountains to the west of Snake Valley.
 Great Basin National Park is just over the Nevada state line in the southern Snake Range.
 One of western Utah's most impressive, but least visited attractions is Notch Peak, the tallest limestone cliff in North America, located west of Delta.